-Yavapai County's economic condition usually follows the state.
-The county is experiencing low unemployment and slow to moderate growth in construction and population.
+Yavapai County's economic condition generally follows the state, albeit with less strength and diversification.
+The county is currently experiencing low unemployment and moderate growth in construction and population.

 Property taxes provide the majority of funding for the District.
-The housing market continues to recover with the help of low mortgage rates, good affordability, and a steady stream of out-of-state transplants into the county.
+The housing market is nearly fully recovered from the lows of 2012 which is due to various factors including the economic expansion, low mortgage rates and a steady stream of out-ofstate transplants into the county.
 We expect the growth in total assessed values to increase modestly into next fiscal year and the primary property tax levy to increase moderately due to new construction.

-The District's operating funding from the state has remained stable for the past few years and is currently less than 2.5% of the total revenues.
+The District's operating funding from the state has remained stable for the past few years and is currently less than 2% of the total revenues.